cherryltjin/cherryltjin.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science and B.BA. in Business Administration, The Chinese University of Hong Kong, 2024
+* B.Sc. in Computer Science and B.BA. in Business Economics, The Chinese University of Hong Kong, 2024

 Work experience
 ======